anderssandstrom/ecmc_multi_master_test/README.md

 *

 ## Buy time
 * Consider Remove configs for the not used tanks (etherct hw)..
 Not all installed..
+In master 2, 18 slaves can be removed (EK1100,EK1122)
+*

 ## Preparations for test